Sweden flag Sweden: Business Environment

 Tax Rate For Foreign Companies

 Resident taxpayers are taxed on global income while foreign taxpayers are taxed only on the profits they make in Sweden.
-There are no special tax rates for foreign companies.
+There are no special tax rates for foreign companies and no withholding tax is levied on the repatriation of taxed profits.

 Capital Gains Taxation